loonshoot/airank-core/config/sources/zohocrm/README.md

 ## Overview

-This configuration enables Outrun to integrate with Zoho CRM, providing bidirectional sync capabilities for people, organizations, and relationships.
+This configuration enables AI Rank to integrate with Zoho CRM, providing bidirectional sync capabilities for people, organizations, and relationships.
 Zoho CRM has a unique data structure that differs significantly from other CRM systems like Salesforce and HubSpot.

 ## Key Differences from Other CRMs